 Breakfast Egg Bake

-The ingredients used is this dish are so versatile and interchangeable which is what makes it so convenient to make.
+The ingredients used in this breakfast egg bake are versatile and interchangeable, which is what makes it so convenient to make.
 You can use any vegetables you have on hand, white or sweet potatoes, and alter the recipe using bacon or none at all!

 - Prep Time: 10 minutes